UT-ADL/autoware_mini_practice/README.md

    * `git commit -m "your commit message"`
    * `git push`
    * `git pull`
-* We suggest regularily pushing your work into your GitHub repo.
+* We suggest regularly pushing your work into your GitHub repo.
-* All the assesment of your progress will be done by reviewing your code in your GitHub repo created in Practice 1.
+* All the assessment of your progress will be done by reviewing your code in your GitHub repo created in Practice 1.